 The legislation listed below was enacted in the 129th legislature.
 For each bill listed, the Secretary of State approved the circulation of a petition that, if successful in gathering sufficient signatures, will place the bill on the ballot.
 The ballot that follows a successful People's Veto petition for a bill would allow voters to veto the enacted bill.

-As of February 25, 2020, no People's Veto petitions are approved for circulation and one People's Veto petition, for LD 798, has enough signatures to appear on the March 3, 2020 ballot.
+As of March 4, 2020, no People's Veto petitions are approved for circulation.
+The People's Veto petition that was on the March 3, 2020 ballot, for LD 798, was defeated; LD 798 remains intact as enacted.
 The "plain English" summary of what was enacted, written by the Revisor of Statutes, are listed below along with links to the full PDF versions of the bills (i.e., Chaptered law).
 For additional information including filing deadlines and proponents, visit the Secretary of State's website.

 |LD 798||An Act To Protect Maine Children and Students from Preventable Diseases by Repealing Certain Exemptions from the Laws Governing Immunization Requirements||Sponsor ⚊ Representative Ryan Tipping|